-Alma tells us the apostate Amlicites "had marked themselves with red in their foreheads after the manner of the Lamanites; nevertheless they had not shorn their heads like unto the Lamanites" (Alma 3:4).
-Though we are not told why the Lamanites so marked their own foreheads, Alma does consider the mark as the sign of a (self-imposed) curse.
+Alma relates how the apostate Amlicites "had marked themselves with red in their foreheads after the manner of the Lamanites; nevertheless they had not shorn their heads like unto the Lamanites" (Alma 3:4).
+Though he does not say why the Lamanites so marked their foreheads, Alma does consider the mark as the sign of a (self-imposed) curse.

 So why a mark of red as register for cursing?
 Alma does not call up such an idea from his inner consciousness; it is cultural.
 In the system of signs by which the Nephites order their universe, red connotes cursing.

-The idea is captured in the Egyptian hieroglyph of enemy, a sign which reveals the fate of the Sethian enemy of order and reason--an ax to the head.
+The idea is captured by the Egyptian hieroglyph of enemy, a sign which reveals the fate of the Sethian enemy of order and reason--an ax to the head.
 But note: the sign ironically shows the enemy putting the ax to his own head.
-Thus for Alma, as for the Egyptians, enmity and rebellion (that is, coming out "in open rebellion against God," v.
+Thus for Alma, as for the Egyptians, enmity and rebellion (even coming out "in open rebellion against God," v.
 18) make up the essence of folly.
-The curse follows forthwith ("therefore it was expedient that the curse should fall upon them," v.
-18).
-So the Amlicites fall in battle, only to be later identified and counted by their red marks.
+The curse follows forthwith: "therefore it was expedient that the curse should fall upon them," v.
+18. The curse falls upon the Amlicites even as they fall in battle, only later to be identified and counted by their red marks.
 All this again recalls the Egyptian notion of tallying the record of timasaw (tms.w), a tally of accountability and the accounting of fate.